 The analogue signal conditioning consisted of low noise, programmable gain channels.
 The analogue to digital conversion was done with 12 bit ADC's.

 The GOMOS telescope had a rectangular aperture of 30 cm × 20 cm.
 It had to operate in a 0.6° field of view and had to have very good transmission in the 250 nm to 950 nm range.
 The small allowable volume (intermirror distance < 250 mm) coupled with high-quality imaging and stability requirement, and coupled with the high stiffness requirement (first eigenmode above 180 Hz) were very challenging.
 A Cassagrain design based on aspheric primary and secondary mirrors, and based on a CFRP structure had been chosen.
-The main telescope requirements, together with the resulting technological and design choices, are summarized in the table below.
+The main telescope requirements, together with the resulting technological and design choices, are summarised in the table below.

 The GOMOS telescope